lichendust/meander/readme.md

 Meander will detect the input format (and report back if it doesn't know what to do with it), then output a Fountain file (or files) alongside the original with a matching file name.
 You can also override the output path with another argument, as with other commands.

 Each of these conversions has some caveats, with some currently considered ⚠️ experimental —

-#### PDF Files

-⚠️ PDF melting is a notoriously *weird* problem.
-There is no guarantee that any text is stored linearly inside the file itself.
-Meander *assumes it is*, which can lead to some strange output depending on which program created the file.

-In trying to produce valid Fountain syntax, Meander also assumes that the input file actually looks like a screenplay.
-For example, it takes into account the spacing of lines on the page to figure out if a chunk of text is dialogue or not.
-This may be error prone if the spacing is unexpected or otherwise unlike a 'standard' screenplay.

-In the event of major issues, Meander also has a raw text extraction mode which will simply rip all text out of the file without trying to make guesses.

-    $ meander convert file.pdf --raw

 #### Final Draft Files